CloudiFacturing/cfpy/README.md

 3. Update the changelog and choose a new version number using semantic versioning.
 4. Update the version number in `setup.py`.
-5. Remove all files from `./dist` to avoid attempting to overwrite existing files when uploading.
+5. Remove all files from `./dist` and `./build` to avoid attempting to overwrite existing files when uploading.
 6. Run `python setup.py sdist bdist_wheel` and check the resulting files in `./dist`.
 7. Run `twine upload dist/*` to upload to PyPi.